 COVID-19: Recovery & Return to the Workplace

-The COVID-19 health crisis and near certainty of a national recession in 2020 has altered some—but not all—of the immediate priorities of the Mass High Tech Council.
+The COVID-19 health crisis and national recession in 2020 has altered some—but not all—of the immediate priorities of the Mass High Tech Council.
 Our policy and program focus remains the same, but the game plan has shifted to how we collectively respond to–and recover from–this crisis.

 The Council’s Executive Committee, along with a diverse group of leaders from the diagnostic testing, life sciences, health care delivery, technology and manufacturing sectors led by High Tech Council Executive Committee member Steve Pagliuca, have developed the Massachusetts Recovery and Return to the Workplace Framework designed to restart the Commonwealth’s economy while protecting the health of residents.

-The framework has been thoroughly vetted by senior executives with global perspectives and was informed by published insights and data from McKinsey & Company.
-It is designed to guide leaders from the public and private sectors in the months and was presented by Pagliuca and Council staff to Governor Baker’s Reopening Advisory Board on April 30, 2020.
+Informed by input from senior executives with global perspectives and published insights and data from McKinsey & Company, the Council’s framework was designed to guide leaders from the public and private sectors in the wake of the COVID-19 pandemic and was presented to Governor Baker’s Reopening Advisory Board in April 2020.

-As importantly, the Recovery and Return to the Workplace Initiative will provide business leaders and innovation economy employers with peer-validated and timely information needed to help them restart operations and return to work safely and successfully.
+The Council’s Recovery and Return to the Workplace Framework and ongoing effrots continue to provide business leaders and innovation economy employers with peer-validated and timely information needed to help them restart operations and return to work safely and successfully.
 By leveraging the Council’s CEO-level network, our team of subject matter experts and contributors will help to identify the specific conditions that must be in place to allow for restart and encourage individuals to engage in economic activity.

 See information below about our ongoing series of COVID-19 Response Virtual Roundtables and watch your inbox for more opportunities to stay engaged and continue advancing the Council’s pro-growth, recovery-focused agenda and initiatives.

-Contact Chris Andersonk to learn more about how you can participate.
+Contact Chris Anderson to learn more about how you can participate.

 MHTC Virtual Roundtable Series